Yandex Cloud

 4. The transfer will activate automatically upon creation.
 Wait for its status to change to Replicating.

-Make sure the data from the topic in the source Managed Service for Apache Kafka® cluster is being moved to the Greenplum® database:
+Make sure that the data from the topic in the source Managed Service for Apache Kafka® cluster is being transferred to the Greenplum® database:

 1. Send data from sample.json to the Managed Service for Apache Kafka® sensors topic using jq and kafkacat: